RidwanSharkar/Bone-Marrow-ML-Study/README.md

 “This data set describes pediatric patients with several hematolic disease, who were subject to the unmanipulated allogeneic unrelated donor hematopoietic stem cell.”
 (UC Irvine).

 ## 1. Overview
-CD34+ cells, also known as hematopoietic stem cells (HSCs), are a type of cell that have the CD34 protein on their surface.
-CD34 is a transmembrane phosphoglycoprotein protein encoded by the CD34 gene in humans whose functions are to self-renew and produce mature blood cells, including erythrocytes, leukocytes, platelets, and lymphocytes.
-CD34+ cells compose roughly 1-5% of total T cells found in bone marrow as well as near endothelial & vascular tissue.
-These cells are generally used in cell-based therapies in addtion to oncology research, transplant studies and regenerative medicine studies.
+CD34+ cells, also known as hematopoietic stem cells (HSCs), primarily serve the purpose of self-renewal and producing mature blood cells, including erythrocytes, leukocytes, platelets, and lymphocytes.
+As the source of all blood lineages, CD34+ T cells are critical in hematopoietic stem cell transplantation (HSCT) as they play a central role in the post-transplantation immune environment.
+In pediatric HSCT studies, CD34+ T cell dynamics help evaluate immune recovery and treatment efficacy; this study aims to highlight the synergy between immune function and CD34+ stem cell transplantation outcomes.

 **Dataset Source**: [UCI Bone Marrow Transplant Children](https://archive.ics.uci.edu/dataset/565/bone+marrow+transplant+children) (187 observations x 36 features)